Gokkul-M/istri/replit.md

 - Added empty states for all tabs with contextual icons and messaging
 - Enhanced dialog modals with better spacing, rounded corners, and improved button layouts
 - Color-coded resolution/notes sections for better visual distinction
+- Automatic notification creation when disputes are resolved, sending admin notes and resolution to customers

+*System Architecture:*
+- Created notifications collection in Firestore for persistent notification storage
+- Implemented `useNotifications` hook for real-time notification updates
+- Added notification CRUD operations to FirestoreService
+- Integrated automatic notification trigger on dispute resolution

 All changes use real-time Firebase data through custom hooks